-Respondent's alcohol problem, if left untreated, poses a danger to the public he serves (his patients).
-The fact that he did not participate at all in these proceedings strengthens concerns that Respondent has not been rehabilitated.
-In Respondent's favor, however, the facts show that he self-reported his depression and alcohol use to the Investigative Review panel in South Dakota, which demonstrates some ability and desire to address his problems.
-This disciplinary order promotes the rehabilitation of Respondent in that it provides an avenue for him to continue practicing in a safe and responsible manner.
-It protects the public in that it ensures that he only practices under conditions in which patients cannot be harmed.
-Finally, it deters other licensees from engaging in similar unprofessional conduct, as it is a discipline reportable to the public.
+This disciplinary order promotes the rehabilitation of Respondent in that it provides an avenue for her to seek the treatment she needs and demonstrates that she is able to practice in a safe and responsible manner.
+It protects the public in that it ensures that she only practices under conditions in which patients will not be harmed in her care.
+Finally, it deters other licensees from engaging in similar unprofessional conduct, as it is a serious discipline reportable to the public.